tlevine/vlermv/docs/index.rst

 .. py:module:: vlermv

 Vlermv provides a dictionary-like object that is associated with a particular directory on your computer.
-Here's an introduction in six lines of Python.
+Here's an introduction in one line of shell and five lines of Python.

 Install from PyPI. ::